-Gita Martohardjono is Associate Professor of Linguistics at Queens College and the Graduate Center of the City University of New York and is the Director of the Second Language Acquisition Lab at the CUNY Graduate Center.
+Gita Martohardjono is Associate Professor of Linguistics at Queens College and the Graduate Center of the City University of New York, and is the Director of the Second Language Acquisition Lab at the CUNY Graduate Center.
 She is currently collaborating on several research projects within and outside the City University system.
-Her area of specialization and research is second language acquisition, in particular, the acquisition of syntax by non-native speakers.
-She holds a Ph.D. in Linguistics from Cornell University and an M.A. from Universite de Montreal, Canada.
+Her area of specialization and research is second language acquisition; in particular, the acquisition of syntax by non-native speakers.
+She holds a Ph.D. in Linguistics from Cornell University and an M.A. from Université de Montréal, Canada.
 Her publications have focused on the cross-linguistic comparison of the development of sentence structure from the perspective of generative theory.
-Selected publications include (with S. Epstein and S. Flynn) “Second Language Acquisition: Theoretical and Experimental Issues in Contemporary Research,” in Behavioral and Brain Sciences; “What Do We Really Mean by Transfer’?” in The Current State of Interlanguage (Philadelphia: John Benjamins); and (with S. Flynn) “Is there an Age Factor for Universal Grammar?” in the The Age Factor in Second Language Acquisition (Clevedon, Avon: Multilingual Matters).
+Selected publications include: “Second Language Acquisition: Theoretical and Experimental Issues in Contemporary Research,” (with S. Epstein and S. Flynn) in Behavioral and Brain Sciences; “What Do We Really Mean by Transfer’?” in The Current State of Interlanguage (Philadelphia: John Benjamins) and “Is there an Age Factor for Universal Grammar?”(with S. Flynn) in the The Age Factor in Second Language Acquisition (Clevedon, Avon: Multilingual Matters).
 Dr. Martohardjono is also Executive Officer of the Linguistics Program at the CUNY Graduate Center and the Associate Director of the Research Institute for the Study of Language in Urban Society (RISLUS) there.
-Dr. Martohardjono has also done extensive research with Dr. Elaine Klein (co-founder of Bridges) on Students with Interrupted/Inconsistent Formal Education and the researchers have published several reports and papers that have helped provide the research foundation for Bridges to Academic Success.
+Dr. Martohardjono has also done extensive research with Dr. Elaine Klein (co-founder of Bridges) on Students with Interrupted/Inconsistent Formal Education (SIFE) and the researchers have published several reports and papers that have helped provide the research foundation for Bridges to Academic Success.

-Deborah J. Short, Ph.D., has served both as an external evaluator for the Bridges project and, more recently, as a reviewer of the Bridges LL SIFE curriculum.
+Deborah J. Short, PhD., has served both as an external evaluator for the Bridges project and, more recently, as a reviewer of the Bridges LL SIFE curriculum.
 She is the Director of Academic Language Research & Training and provides professional development on sheltered instruction and academic literacy worldwide.
 As a former Division Director at the Center for Applied Linguistics, she co-developed the research-validated SIOP Model for sheltered instruction and directed research on English language learners for the Carnegie Corporation of New York, Rockefeller Foundation, and U.S. Department of Education.
 Previously, she taught English as a second/foreign language in New York, California, Virginia, and the Democratic Republic of the Congo.
 Her publications include professional journal articles, SIOP Model books, and ESL textbooks for National Geographic Learning.